Dash-OS/tcl-task-manager/README.md

 task -flags [list -all -not -glob] -cancel foo*
 # The above is also synonymous with:
 task -glob -flags [list -not] -cancel foo*
+# and
+task -glob -flag -not -cancel foo*
 ```

 > **Tip:** By default the lsearch command that looks for the id's that we want to cancel has the `-exact` flag added to it.